TadaHrd/bfp-compiler/readme.md

 1. Create a new file named `bfp_file_name.bfp`
 2. Download the bfp executable from [this](https://github.com/tadaHrd/bfp-compiler/releases/tag/2.0.0.0)
 3. Copy the bfp executable to your folder with the file
-4. If there isn't a binary for your system you must compile the project with [Cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html#building-and-running-a-cargo-project)
+4. If there isn't a binary for your system, you must compile the project with [Cargo](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html#building-and-running-a-cargo-project)
 5. Open a command prompt in the folder
 6. Run: `bfp bfp_file_name.bfp bf_file_name.bf` or `./bfp bfp_file_name.bfp bf_file_name.bf`
 7. If you have windows you can download the [interpreter](https://github.com/tadaHrd/bfp-compiler/releases/tag/2.0.0.0)
-8. Run: `interpreter.exe bf_file_name.exe` or `./interpreter.exe bf_file_name.exe`
+8. Run: `interpreter.exe bf_file_name.exe` or `./interpreter.exe bf_file_name.bf`
 9. Enjoy writing in Brainfuck+

 ## Documentation